epw/consensus/consensus_voices.md

 ### Identifying the Stressor

-During the first session, after a scene or while a scene wraps up, the MC should take a look at the list of stressors, and think about which one was primary in the scene that played out.
-If it isn’t obvious, and it often will be, the MC can ask a couple more leading questions to really solidify one of the stressors.
-Each scene should have one stressor assigned to it after the fact, and the MC will use this to fill out the world before the second session.
+During the first session, after a scene or while a scene wraps up, take a look at the list of stressors, and think about which one was primary in the scene that played out.
+If it isn’t obvious, and it often will be, you can ask a couple more leading questions to really solidify one of the stressors.
+Each scene should have one stressor assigned to it after the fact, and you will use this to fill out the world before the second session.

 ### Number of Scenes

 Depending on how much time you have, the number of scenes are variable.
 However, we recommend between 3 and 6 because each scene turns into a Force in the world.
 Having less than 3 will result in a flat world and likely players will look at the Forces as challenges to overcome.
 Having more than 6 becomes very hard to keep track of and keep up with from session to session.
 There are already so many scenes that players will want to fit into the game, extra Forces will tend to fall by the wayside.

+\end{MC}

 ## Ending a Session

+\begin{Player}

+At the end of the session, the MC will make sure that any lingering Portents are recorded for next time.
+Speak up if you think anything is missing!
+The End of Session move will trigger, and ask some questions of everybody there.
+You may find it helpful to jot down a few notes about what was going on and what would interest you to pick up with your character next time (or you could just wing it.
+It's not like your plans are likely to go off unaltered anyway.)
+Finally, it is often good form to mention anything you particularly enjoyed from another player during this time.

+\end{Player}

+\begin{MC}

-At the end of a session, before wrapping up and putting everything away, there’s a few things that you should do as a table.
+At the end of a session, before wrapping up and putting everything away, there’s a few things that you should do with the table.
 First, you should note down a little bit about where you ended, whether on a cliffhanger or with some resolution, and make sure to write down any lingering Portents that have come up during play.
 Then, you should proceed through the end of session move, following its instructions.
-Finally, it is often good form to mention anything you particularly enjoyed from another player during this time.
+Feel free to draw attention to anything you particularly enjoyed from another player as the session wraps up!

+\end{MC}

 ## After the First Session

+\begin{Player}

+You don't have any jobs between sessions!
+It can be fun to think about what your character might do, but don't feel obligated to.
+Just don't lose your character sheet.
+Give it to the MC if you're afraid you might lose it.

+\end{Player}

+\begin{MC}

 Give it a little bit of time, don’t start this right after the first session.
 Let some ideas percolate through your dreams and subconscious.
 Give it at least a day or two.